actions/runner/docs/adrs/0263-proxy-support.md

   - http://proxy.com
   - http://127.0.0.1:8080
   - http://user:password@proxy.com
-- `no_proxy` a comma seperated list of hosts that should not use the proxy.
+- `no_proxy` a comma separated list of hosts that should not use the proxy.
 An optional port may be specified
   - `google.com`
   - `yahoo.com:443`
   - `google.com,bing.com`